 a.
 Know the classification of the system being used.

 b.
 Know the type of Administrative Data being used.

 c.
 Follow the appropriate security measures.

 d.
-Consult the Related Policies at the end of this policy for further information.
+Consult the Related Policies in the right sidebar for further information.

 Beyond existing policies, specific policies implementing data access and security and developed by functional areas shall be reviewed and approved by the Data Trustee Committee to ensure consistency with the Guiding Principles set forth in Section A, above.